JohanAberg/vhs-decode/README.md

 ## How to Update

-To update your local repository enter `git pull` into the terminal while inside the vhs-decode directory, and then do `pipx install .[hifi_gui_qt6] --force` it will overwrite your previous installation and deploy the current version of the decoders.
+To update your local repository enter `git pull` into the terminal while inside the vhs-decode directory, and then do `pipx install .[hifi_gui_qt6] --force`  - it will overwrite your previous installation and deploy the current version of the decoders.

-To update the tools to the latest version, the steps under "Compile and Install ld-tools suite: (Required)" has to be re-ran after a `git pull`.
+To update the tools to the latest versions, the steps under "Compile and Install ld-tools suite: (Required)" has to be re-ran after a `git pull`.
 The tools are not updated very often.

-> [!NOTE]
-> debian/ubuntu does not have a qt6 version of qwt in repositories as of yet, so you have to inform the build script to use Qt5 if both qt5 and qt6 are installed with `-DUSE_QT_VERSION=5` as it might otherwise try to compile with qt6 instead and failing to locate qwt.
-The option is otherwise not needed.

-> [!NOTE]
-> `pip install -r requirements.txt` May need to be run for the suite to build properly after major updates.

 # Usage